modulabs/gdyn-legged-locomotion/README.md

 [ROS wrapper of qpOASES](https://github.com/SemRoCo/qpOASES) Download this package in your catkin workspace, and build.
-This package depends on cython.
-Install cython using pip.
+Install cython using pip, if you are requested.

 ```bash
 $ pip install cython